xzackli/zl/README.md

 # zl
-simple Eisenhower method todo tracking on the windows wallpaper
+Simple Eisenhower method todo tracking on the wallpaper, totally undocumented as I develop it into a useful tool by dogfooding.

 ![Alt text](readme_img.png)